northpolesec/santa/docs/docs/configuration/faa.md

 :::

-Each rule contains three main components:
+Each rule contains these main components:

 - `Paths`: Array of path patterns to monitor
 - `Processes`: List of allowed/denied processes with specific identifiers
+- `ProcessesWithOptions` (sync server only): List of processes that state their own outcome and can override individual rule options.
+See [Per-Process Options](#per-process-options)
 - `Options`: Settings for rule behavior

 ## Basic Example